jadecobra/gym/python_tdd/docs/TDD_SETUP.md

     pip install --upgrade pip
     pip install --requirement requirements.txt
     ```
-    Your folder structure shoudl now look like this
+    Your folder structure should now look like this
     ```
     project_name
     |--.venv